sandygiuliani/drug_repo/README.md

 * chembl\_uniprot\_mapping.txt - ChEMBL uniprot mapping, chembl ID to UniProt codes.
 From ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/releases/chembl_18/
 * all\_target\_ids\_all.csv - DrugBank Drug Target Identifiers/All Drugs download.
 From www.drugbank.ca/downloads#protein-identifiers
 * small\_molecule\_target\_ids\_all.csv - DrugBank Drug Target Identifier/Small Molecule Drugs download.
 From www.drugbank.ca/downloads#protein-identifiers
+* \*.p - any .p file is a pickle (for caching purposes) if there are any around, it means I need to move them across machines, please ignore